Coveo-Turbo/cli/README.md

 Will add the necessary files to kick-start a project to create a shareable component and optionally the component itself.

+> When ran using npx, the `create:project` utility will initialize a `package.json` and install itself as a dev dependency for you.

 | Argument | Command Type | Type | Default | Required | Comments |
 | --- | --- | --- | --- | --- | --- |
 | name | argument | string | none | yes | The name of your component |